telerik/kendo-ui-core/docs/web/grid/localization.md

 ---
 title: Localization
+page_title: Localization | Kendo UI Grid Widget
+description: "Learn how to localize the content of the Kendo UI Grid widget."
+slug: localization_kendoui_grid_widget
-position: 4
+position: 7
 ---

-# Grid Localization
+# Localization

 Localization is the process of adapting software to meet the requirements of local markets and different languages.
-Kendo widgets allows the developer to change the text messages that are displayed to the end user.
+Kendo widgets allow you to change the text messages that are displayed to the end user.

-Kendo Grid provides a way to localize the user interface using the configuration options.
+The Grid widget provides a way to localize the user interface by using configuration options.

-## Localization of the toolbar controls:
+## Toolbar Controls

+###### Example

     toolbar: [
 		//name - name of the available commands, text - text to be set on the button